http://sharetipsinfo.comJust get registered at Sharetipsinfo and earn positive returns

 U.S. deaths caused by Covid-19 topped 166,000 as of Aug.
 13, with confirmed cases rising by more than 4% in the past week, according to data collected by Johns Hopkins University.

-Adding to the problems facing the dollar were the latest inflation figures, with strong numbers from both the consumer and producer sides.
+Adding to the problems facing the dollar were the latest inflation figures, with strong numbers from both the and sides.

 With the Federal Reserve already committed to keeping its benchmark rates at these very lows for some time, the pressure is building on U.S. real yields.